THE HISTORY OF PUL

 Other notable guest lecturers included:

-Prof. Hilary Koprowski, the world-renowned virologist from the Wistar Institute who developed the first effective live polio vaccine.
+Prof. Hilary Koprowski, the world-renowned Polish-born and educated virologist from the Wistar Institute developed the first effective live polio vaccine.
 His lectures explored both the future of biological research and the complexities of chronic nervous system diseases.

 Prof. Karol Estreicher, a historian of art who led the effort to restitute Polish cultural treasures looted during WWII.
 He was a recipient of numerous honors including the Order of Polonia Restituta.
 In 1944, he published “Poland's Cultural Losses: An Index of Polish Cultural Losses During the German Occupation, 1939–1944”, which provided the basis for detailed restitution efforts in Poland at the end of the war.